13 Surprising Marriage Laws You Might Be Breaking Right Now

 Put those pajamas back on.
 Please.

-It may have moved past the whole witch trials thing (here’s what really caused them!), but the town of Salem, Massachusetts has retained its prudishness with weird marriage laws; it’s illegal for a married couple to sleep nude in a rented room.
+It may have moved past the whole witch trials thing, but the town of Salem, Massachusetts has retained its prudishness with weird marriage laws; it’s illegal for a married couple to sleep nude in a rented room.

 You got a permission slip for those dentures, lady?